 For parents, here are some important points to remember:

 As a parent, patience and positive reinforcement will go a long way toward building your child’s confidence as they learn to walk and outgrow in-toeing or out-toeing.
-If pain or other problems come up, talk to your child’s health care provider.
+If you notice your child’s gait causing pain or other issues, schedule a consultation with one of our specialists today.
+Early evaluation can help avoid complications.

-Contact Banner Children's if you notice problems with how your child stands, walks or runs.
-Our pediatric orthopedic specialists offer your child complete care to cover all of their needs.
-We will explain all treatment options to help you choose what’s best for your child.
+If you notice problems with how your child stands, walks, or runs, contact Banner Children’s today.
+Our pediatric orthopedic specialists are dedicated to providing comprehensive care tailored to your child’s needs.
+We will explain all treatment options and help you choose the best course of action for your child’s health.